-There are many ways to generate a biotic pest suitability map ( et al. 2020).
+There are many ways to generate a biotic pest suitability map (Carmac et al. 2020).
 A simple example would be to consider areas classified as agricultural in the ALUM land use layers as potential areas for a widespread agricultural pest, so scoring every cell will agriculture happening within the cell as 1, the rest zero.
 You may want to weight areas by how much agricultural area is in each cell.
-If your pest used orchards as hosts you may use ALUM to identify where orchards aggregate a finer scale NDVI layer to give a total sum of vegetation greenness within that cell with could be used to weight each cell with orchards.
+If your pest used orchards as hosts you may use ALUM landuse to identify where orchards occur, and aggregate a finer scale NDVI layer to give a total sum of vegetation greenness within that cell with could be used to weight each cell with orchards.
 You may also include urban areas to account for citrus trees growing in the odd backyard.
-If trying to estimate the potential distribution of a fungus like Myrtle Rust, you might develop a conservative species distribution model using occurrence points from selected species in the family.
-For a livestock disease you may aim to get a map of where livestock are try to estimate abundance within each grid cell.
-Often the final layer may include combining multiple layers.
+If trying to estimate the potential distribution of a fungus like Myrtle Rust, you might develop a conservative species distribution model using occurrence points from selected species in the Myrtaceae family.
+For a livestock disease you may aim to get a map of where livestock are kept, and try to estimate abundance within each grid cell.
+Often the final layer may include adding, or combining multiple layers.

 There is an example of a biotic suitability map for citrus hosts which was generated from citrus orchard mapping, but also used the ALUM, NVIS and NDVI layers.